 During the Korean War, Bucknell University petitioned the Department of Defense to establish an official Army Reserve Officer Training Corps (ROTC) unit on campus.
 The unit began in 1951 and commissioned its first officer in 1952.

-Together, these five schools make up the Bison Battalion, an organization that has earned respect throughout Cadet Command as an outstanding program.
+Together, these three schools make up the Bison Battalion, an organization that has earned respect throughout Cadet Command as an outstanding program.
 In 1990, 2004 and 2005, the battalion won the MacArthur Award from Cadet Command as the best small-school ROTC unit in the Eastern United States.
 In 2008, the Battalion was recognized for training one of the top two female cadets in the country.
 In 2009 and 2010 the program's junior cadets were ranked in the top 10 percent of the country.